aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 ## Set up KMS

-To test, you will need to create a KMS key with a specific policy that allows the enclave to do KMS Decrypt, but does not allow others to do so.
+To test, you will need to create a KMS CMK with a specific policy that allows the enclave to do KMS Decrypt, but does not allow others to do so.
 Your EC2 Instance Role will need to have permission to create an AWS KMS key (but consider using another role for this purpose, as a best practice).
 Do not give